Homeschooling UK law

 4. Age appropriateness is completely contextual- some children, like my friend’s daughter, are very ready to do basic equations at age 5.
 Our five year old is very interested in DSLR photography and video making, rhyme schemes and dress-making.
 A ten year old we know still enjoys playing with dolls, learning how to thoroughly and properly care for a baby as she wants to be a nursery assistant when she is older.
 One of the benefits of home education is that we can lawfully and thoroughly meet the needs of each child according to their individual development.

-If you have questions or queries about the legality of home schooling in your circumstances, take a look at the Educational Freedom website and/or search for your local home schooling Facebook groups; generally there is a supportive online community and more experienced home-edders are happy to help you navigate the often confusing process of talking with the Local Authority or your child’s school.
+If you have questions or queries about the legality of home schooling in your circumstances, search for your local home schooling Facebook groups; generally there is a supportive online community and more experienced home-edders are happy to help you navigate the often confusing process of talking with the Local Authority or your child’s school.

 For more posts about homeschooling and the method we use, click here.